jmmv-forestry/website/_posts/2015-05-26-six-years-at-google.md

   </div>
 </div>

 How did I get the internship position, you ask?
-I am convinced that _the hands-on experience I gained through contributions to open source_ and, in particular, via all the work I put in porting software&mdash;_cough_ [Gnome](http://www.gnome.org/) 2.x _cough_&mdash;to NetBSD were crucial in getting me the internship and, later, the full-time position.
+I am convinced that _the hands-on experience I gained through contributions to open source_ and, in particular, via all the work I put in porting software---_cough_ [Gnome](http://www.gnome.org/) 2.x _cough_---to NetBSD were crucial in getting me the internship and, later, the full-time position.
 Not because of the open source work itself, but because of all I learned in the process: porting software across operating systems requires a lot of deep systems knowledge and troubleshooting skills, both of which are key competencies for an SRE.

 > Pro-tip: If you want to gain real-world experience as a student before shooting for a real job, look at the open source world and _get involved_.
 It doesn't matter if you don't yet know much as long as you embrace your activities as a learning opportunity.
 Be ready to take (possibly harsh) feedback in a constructive manner and head to [Producing Open Source Software](http://producingoss.com/) by Karl Fogel for a good book on the topic.